roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Both friends were led over to one of the stalls.
 On hands and knees they crawled over the straw to a large cage.
 Brandi stopped dead with the leash pulling tight on the collar.
 'No fucking way!' she thought.

  Her friend too baulked at this indignity but a whip to her rump had her scuttling into it.
 Brandi refused.
 Another whip lashed her friend eliciting a pony like whiny.
 Brandi relented for the sake of her friend and crawled in.
-Report_Story #3